 MTS will continue to concentrate its efforts in the recruitment of females and minorities in the Officials/Administrators category.
 The relatively infrequent turnover in these positions, coupled with the industry-specific experience needed to fill many executive positions, makes this a particularly difficult goal.
 Due to the lack of requisite skills and experience in the labor pool, MTS is committed to training its existing population of females and minorities.
-In order to achieve our long-term goal of parity between MTS workforce and the availability of labor in the local market, we are focusing our efforts on recruiting females and minorities in all categories in which they are underrepresented.

-To further the completion of the existing long term goal to alleviate underutilization of females and minorities, MTS has partnered with recruitment companies, such as Career Builder and our other vendors to be highlighted in their "diversity and inclusion search" features.
+To further the completion of the existing long-term goal to alleviate underutilization of females and minorities, MTS has partnered with recruitment companies, such as Career Builder and other vendors to be highlighted in their "diversity and inclusion search" features.
 We expect that this tool, coupled with other efforts, will yield improvement towards our goals.